 You can find all of Scott’s great and tasty recipes found in his restaurants in one of his three books Scott Conant’s New Italian Cooking(2005), Bold Italian(2008), and his new release, The Scarpetta Cookbook (2013).

 “Through the cookbooks we give excellent recipes and ways to recreate the experiences of the restaurant cuisine in your own home,” says Scott Conant.

-This visually stunning book (Hardcover; $35; October 15, 2013) gives home cooks the tools to make world-class Italian cuisine in the comfort of their own kitchens.
+This visually stunning book (Hardcover; $35; October 15, 2013) gives home cooks the tools to make world-class Italian cuisine in the comfort of their own kitchen in latest cooking devices like pressure cooker, slow cooker, toaster etc..
 Written with the goal of teaching master techniques to last a lifetime, Conant wants his readers to learn to “think like a chef and not just follow a recipe.”
 And while the recipes have been edited for a home kitchen, they have not been simplified or scrubbed of hard-to-find ingredients, many of which can be purchased online if not available locally.